 - Liquid staking rewards are less than Validator staking.

-- Stakers don’t have complete control over the assets and security of the pool, as the pool or the platform controls these matters.
+- Stakers don’t have complete control over the pool’s assets and security, as the pool or the platform controls these matters.

-- Networks and liquidity pools set a minimum limit for deposits and have varying terms of service and fees the stakers need to take into account.
+- Networks and liquidity pools set a minimum deposit limit and have varying terms of service and fees that the stakes need to consider.

-- Reward distribution and tracking of the rewards are not so transparent in Liquid staking.
+- Reward distribution and tracking are not transparent in liquid staking.

 Now that you know all the basics of staking and liquid staking, it’s time to find some coins for staking.
 To help save you time, we’ve handpicked the best coins for liquid staking with the highest rewards.
 Keep scrolling!